dustinpfister/blog_posts/_posts/lodash_concat.md

 ## 1 - What to know

 This is a post on the lodash method \_.concat that can be used to combine, or concatenate two or more arrays into one array.
 There is also the Array.concat method in javaScript itself that works the same way.
 I assume that you have some basic working knowledge of javaScript in general, and how to get started with using lodash in a project.
+If not you might want to take a step back and look into a getting started with lodash type post, and maybe also do the same with [javaScript in general](/2018/11/27/js-getting-started/) also if you are still fairly new to this sort of thing.

 ## 2 - Basic examples of array concatenation using lodash, and plain javaScript